Dog-gamer124/dyno-tags/README.md

-# Dyno-Tags

-This repository is for storing tags from Dyno of the <https://discord.gg/minecraft> server.
+This repository is for storing tags for the discord bot Dyno in the [official Minecraft discord server](https://discord.gg/minecraft).